mrkeshi/django_blog/README.md

 ﻿# Welcome to octalab_website!

 hi
-This project is being develop by Alireza and Parsa
+This project is being develop by Alireza

 ## Technologies used